fabiodesousa/ToDoBlocks/README.md

 - Messages list of tasks due today to Slack

 ## Next steps
-- This Week functionality
+- "This Week" functionality
-- Later functionality
+- "Later" functionality
+- Archive items in the "Done" list
 - Sort slack post items by time

-## Later features
+## On the horizon
 - Respond to the Slackbot to mark tasks as done (or send back to incoming if needs rescheduling)
 - Waiting On list integration (tasks that you're waiting on someone to get back to you for you to complete)
+- Add task to incoming (with a / command?)
 - Reminder message of the next task as it arrives
-- Add task to incoming (with a / command?)

 ## Dream features
 - Productivity buddies!